Posture Perfect: 4 Yoga Poses to Help You Stand Taller

 Gravity, aging and many daily activities—such as driving a car, working at a computer, checking your cell phones, and watching TV—can contribute to rounding of the upper back and poor posture.

 Compounding this rounding is the fact that when stressed, we also tend to hold tension in our neck, shoulders and jaw.
 This tension comes from our body’s stress response or “fight-or-flight mechanism.”

-When stressed or anxious, our body responds by speeding up our heart rate, increasing respiration and contracting muscles, such as your jaw, in preparation to fight, flee or defend ourselves.
-Because life is full of stress, we wind up with our shoulders constantly elevated and/or hunched.
+When stressed or anxious, our body responds by speeding up our heart rate, increasing respiration and contracting muscles, such as your jaw, in preparation to fight, run away or defend yourself.
+Because life is full of stress, you wind up with your shoulders constantly elevated, tense or hunched.

 Birdwing Neck and Shoulder Stretch

 As you then exhale, reach the arms forward, allowing them to cross at the elbows in front of your chest.
 Keep the elbows soft as you swing your arms forward and back, switching which arm is on top each time.